6V6 Tube Review

 I've been experimenting for years working to find the right mix of good sounding and reliable 6V6 tubes to stock here at the shop.
 After installing thousands of tubes, here are my two top picks and why.

 Top Pick – 6V6GT from Electro-Harmonix – This tube has always been the best sounding modern 6V6 but has had some production problems in the past.
 However, current production is vastly improved and it's back to it's former glory.
 The most authentic sounding 6V6, reminiscent of the old RCA gray plate versions.
 These are now the default tube in our repairs and re-tube jobs.
+The tone is on the brighter side and power output is above average with good headroom.

 Last choice – Ruby 6V6GTSTR.
 A couple of years ago,